- Python 50.2%

 AgentKit has a flexible plugin architecture supporting three types of plugins:

-Chatbot plugins allow you to create custom chat interfaces with specific configurations.
-They inherit from ReActAgentPlugin and provide a declarative configuration pattern.
+Agent plugins allow you to create custom chat agents with specific configurations.
+Two base classes are available:

 from agentkit.agents import ReActAgentPlugin